gol4ng/stop-dispatcher/README.md

 ### Examples

-A runner application (like http server)
+A job application (will perfom a task then end)

 ```go
 package main